WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ## Introduction

-As for a person who has never had anything to do with Python, building my first convolutional neural network (CNN) was a pretty pleasant experience.
-All thanks to the fact that, although I was using Python all the time, I didn’t have to use Python’s code at all!
-How was it possible?
-The aim of this article is for you to find out and to be able to recreate my steps.

-There are a few names you need to be aware of first (I will expand upon them later):
+Imagine you're a data scientist working in a science lab.
+One day you analise some data and you realise that the number of people affected by malaria has started to raise dramatically over the past few months.
+You know nothing about biology, so you can't help with curing it, but you're good at detecting patterns, so you may be able to build a model which recognises wether a person is infected or not.
+You ask around a little and you learn that to check the patient's health status, the first step is to analise their drop of blood.
+This is a quite good information, because you know that to classify images you need to bulild a convolutional neural network.
+You encounter two problems, though.
+First, you know that the best results in classifing images can be obtained using Python's library Keras.
+The problem is, you've been working with R your whole life and there is no time to learn Python now.
+Second, your coworkers have to be able to use your solution and since they are biologists, they know nothing about R or any other programming language.
+So what you need to do is to build an application in R which gives as good results as if it was built in Python, which can be used on different computers and which is pretty simple in deployment.
+All of the above at the same time.
+Seems impossible?
+You're a pretty good data scientist, so you don't give up that easily.
+You dig a little deeper and find a few names that will enable you to complete your task:

-1. RSuite - a great package for reproducible projects with controlled dependencies and configuration.
+1. RSuite - an R package for reproducible projects with controlled dependencies and configuration.
 Apart from this, one of the biggest advantages of an RSuite project is the fact that it is really clearly written.
 Everyone is able to understand what's going on in particular parts of it due to the way how they are divided.

-2. Keras - a powerful Python package which enables to build complicated machine learning models (in particular neural networks) with relatively little effort.
-It’s a great tool and if you don’t know or simply don’t like Python and prefer R instead, as for today there are three ways to use Keras package in R.

-3. Reticulate - an R interface to Python which made all of it possible.
+2. Reticulate - an R interface to Python which made all of it possible.
 Thanks to it, we can take the most of the two languages.
 It combines the power of R and Python, making machine learning the most accessible it's ever been.

+3. Keras - a powerful Python package which enables to build complicated machine learning models (in particular neural networks) with relatively little effort.
+It’s a great tool and if you don’t know or simply don’t like Python and prefer R instead, as for today there are three ways to use Keras package in R.

-We will combine all of the above tools and build a Malaria Classifier.
-More specifically we will build a convolutional neural network detecting whether the patient is infected or not based on the image of the patient's drop of blood.
-Curious how to do it?
-Let's find out!
+You can combine all of the above tools and build a Malaria Classifier in R. More specifically, you are about to build a convolutional neural network detecting whether the patient is infected or not based on the image of the patient's drop of blood.
+Lucky for you, I've already filfilled such task, so I will guide you through preparation and deployment of the project.
+I hope that after this tutorial you will be able to create similar solution all by yourself.

 ## Table of contents

 ## Shortcuts

-+ If you want to know the theory behind the project first, click [link to the second article]()
-+ If you are already familiar with RSuite and you just want to know how to use Python in an RSuite project, click [here](#creating-a-python-environment)
-+ If you don't want to create the project yourself, but you want to see how it works, click [here]()

 ## Preliminary requirements